javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 alert( regexp.test(str) );
 ```

-To be fair, let's note that some regular expression engines can handle such a search effectively, while some can't.

-For example, V8 engine version starting from 8.8 can handle such a search (so Google Chrome 88 doesn't hang here).
+To be fair, let's note that some regular expression engines can handle such a search effectively, for example V8 engine version starting from 8.8 can do that (so Google Chrome 88 doesn't hang here), while Firefox browser does hang.

 ## Simplified example